-Regarding the appeal process, applicants have a right to appeal this decision within 15 days of this notification.
+Regarding the appeal process, applicants have a right to appeal the decision within 15 days of the denial notification.
 Applicants must submit a written appeal to the Office of Graduate Studies.
 Appeals will be reviewed by the graduate program and answered before the last day of registration for the term to which you have applied.

 To expedite your graduate application, you must submit the following unofficial transcripts (if applicable):

 - An unofficial transcript from the undergraduate institution where your bachelor’s degree was earned (required)